ory/fosite/README.md

 }
 ```

 **Note:** To issue refresh tokens with any of the grants, you need to include the `offline` scope in the OAuth2 request.
+Refresh tokens can also be turned on for all grants with the `AlwaysProvideRefreshToken` configuration.

 #### `fosite.WildcardScopeStrategy`